 2.7 Plant Collection and Preparation

 The plants were then harvested, and the leaves of Amaranthus viridis were plucked off.
-It was washed with distilled water to remove impurities such as dust, and sand debris, and then dried at room temperature for 2 to 3 days.
+It was washed with distilled water to remove impurities such as dust and sand debris, and then dried at room temperature for 2 to 3 days.
 After that, the leaves were ground into a fine powder using a mortar and pestle.

 2.8 Determination of pH

-The pH was determined by the method described by the American Public Health Associations [24].
+The pH was determined by the method described by the American Public Health Association [24].
 The electrodes were rinsed with distilled water and blotted dry.
 The pH electrode was rinsed in a small beaker with a portion of the sample.
-A sufficient amount of the sample was poured into a small beaker to allow the tips of the electrodes to be immersed to a depth of about 2 cm, the electrode was at least 1cm away from the sides and bottom of the beaker.
+A sufficient amount of the sample was poured into a small beaker to allow the tips of the electrodes to be immersed to a depth of about 2 cm; the electrode was at least 1cm away from the sides and bottom of the beaker.
 The pH meter was turned on and the pH of the sample was recorded.

 2.9 Determination of Electrical Conductivity

-The electrical conductivity was determined by the method described by American public health associations [24].
+The electrical conductivity was determined by the method described by American Public Health Association [24].
 Electrical conductivity is measured with a probe and a meter.
 Voltage is applied between the two electrodes in a probe immersed in the sample water.
 The drop in the voltage caused by the resistance of the water is used to calculate the conductivity per centimeter.
 The meter converts the probe measurement to microsiemens per centimeter and displays the result.

 2.10 Determination of Mineral Content